storyfeet/dugi_bialan/content/grammar.md

 * is-is : he/she/they : the least specific pronoun possible
 * is-mudei : they : the group of people
-* is-ali : they all
+* is-muli : they all
 * is-mi : my it
 * is-zan : this/these person(s)